Lamont-Labs/QuantraVision/README.md

 ## 🎯 Overview

 **QuantraVision** is a professional Android application providing advanced pattern recognition for retail traders.
-Powered by hybrid AI detection (YOLOv8 + TensorFlow Lite + OpenCV), it detects 108 unique chart patterns with **predictive intelligence** that identifies patterns *before* they complete.
+Powered by advanced AI detection (OpenCV + TensorFlow Lite), it detects 102 unique chart patterns with **predictive intelligence** that identifies patterns *before* they complete.

 ### Why QuantraVision?